act-rules/act-rules.github.io/_rules/text-node-contrast-afw4f7.md

 #### Inapplicable Example 8

-Text node is in a label of a disabled ARIA widget
+Text is in a label of a disabled ARIA widget.

 ```html
 <label id="my_pets_name" style="color:#888; background: white;">